-You might still be feeling a bit concerned about your ability to tell who is legitimately in business and can take your car to a new location for you without issues.
-This is common as the auto transport industry is not one that you will engage with unless you need to secure a quote.
+You might still be feeling a bit concerned about your ability to tell who is legitimately in business.
+You may also be concerned about who can take your car to a new location for you without issues.
+This is common as you don’t engage an auto transport company unless you need to secure a quote.
 Here are some details about the ways that you can get a quote from a legitimate car transport company.

 · Use a Direct Carrier

 These companies are the most common auto transport companies that you might work with for your needs.
-They own their own fleet of trucks and will employ drivers who work for them to take vehicles to new places for the owners.
-The liability that will be involved in this kind of arrangement involves just this company and yourself if there is an accident of some kind while your car is being transported.
+They own their own trucks and employ drivers who help to take vehicles to new places for the owners.
+The liability that will be involved in this kind of arrangement involves just this company and yourself.
+Especially if there is an accident of some kind while your car is being transported.

 Direct carriers will always have quality websites as well quoting tools and information that is made readily available online.
 You will be able to search for information and reviews for their work easily and you should be able to check that they have a business registration with ease.
 These companies are easy to spot from a mile away and you should have no trouble getting good quality quotes from these companies.